banr1/forked-uniswapx-service/README.md

 ## End-to-end Tests

-1. Deploy your API using the intructions above.
+1. Deploy your API using the instructions above.

 1. Add your API url to your `.env` file as `UNISWAP_API`